 The budget will be distributed across the entire day or time period you entered in the time targeting settings.
 If the budget you set is not sufficient to serve your ads throughout the whole day, your ads will participate less frequently in the auction.
 If the specified budget is enough to serve ads all day, you will receive all available traffic.

 The budget is reallocated over the course of the week: your remaining balance from less active days will be spent during more active days.
-This means that your daily spending may be higher or lower than the the value you set.
-Any individual day's spending will not exceed the average daily budget amount by more than 30%.
+Daily spending may be higher or lower than the limit you set.
+The system can not spend more than 30% over your average daily budget amount.
 Your average daily spending over a week will not exceed the limit you set.

 Click Recent campaign suspensions to see every instance when the system stopped serving ads over the past 14 days due to your daily budget running out.

-For example, let's say that you have two campaigns with average daily budgets of 500 RUB and 3000 RUB.
-If you set a shared account daily budget of 1000 RUB, then on both campaigns the average total of 1000 RUB per day will be spent, while on the first campaign 500 RUB per day will be spent.
+For example, let's say that you have two campaigns with average daily budgets of 500 and 3000 rubles.
+If you set the daily budget of your shared account to 1000 rubles, then the average total of 1000 rubles per day will be spent for both campaigns, and 500 rubles per day will be spent for the first campaign.

 Your daily shared account budget runs on Moscow time (UTC+3), regardless of the time zone chosen for your campaign.
 If you disabled impressions on certain days and your campaign runs in a different time zone, you may end up spending more than your budget.